prayerslayer/clever10/README.md

 * 10 options (go around the large circle)
 * 10 answers (go around the options and are hidden as per game mechanics)

+### Questions Format

 Describe a question in the following format in the file:

 ```
+# This is a comment, the line will be ignored.
+# Empty lines are skipped.

 This is the question text.
 Answer1;Option1
 Answer2;Option2